ITR Filing Deadline Missed?

 • Charitable Institutions

-An individual investors who occupied SGB at the time of being resident in India can continue to hold SGB till early redemption/maturity.
+Individual investors who occupied SGB at the time of being resident in India can continue to hold SGB till early redemption/maturity.

 Q- Can NRI buy Sovereign Gold Bond?

-• Non repatriation of interest or maturity amount to india
+• Non-repatriation of interest or maturity amount to India

 • Hold the bonds till early redemption/ maturity

-Q- Can SGB be holded jointly?
+Q- Can SGB be held jointly?

 Q- Where I can get the application form?